kiliansinger/codetricks/04b-webpage_on_raspberrypi.md

 If you have a domain registered you can set dyndns to access your raspberry pi from the world wide web.

-But if not and you have a fritz box then you can use (my fritz)[https://www.tutonaut.de/anleitung-myfritz-konto-als-dyndns-ersatz-nutzen/].
+But if not and you have a fritz box then you can use [my fritz](https://www.tutonaut.de/anleitung-myfritz-konto-als-dyndns-ersatz-nutzen/).

 I will use strato as domain registry so you can access your pi with e.g raspberrypi.mustermann.de from every where.